subhodeep2002/MetaDataCleaner/README.md

 # MetaDataCleaner

-A lightweight native macOS app that **bulk strips all metadata** from images — EXIF, PNG text chunks (NovelAI prompts, seeds, model names), XMP, IPTC — and saves cleaned copies with randomized filenames to a folder of your choice.
+A lightweight native macOS app that **bulk strips all metadata** from images — EXIF, PNG text chunks (Prompts, seeds, model names), XMP, IPTC — and saves cleaned copies with randomized filenames to a folder of your choice.

 Built with SwiftUI using Apple's `CGImageSource` / `CGImageDestination` APIs.
 No internet connection.
 No telemetry.
 Everything stays on your machine.